Date: 6th April 2012

 Location: Bradford, West Yorkshire

-My ninth stadium of 2012 was on Friday 6th April 2012 at Valley Parade in Bradford, West Yorkshire.
+My ninth ground of 2012 was on Friday 6th April at Valley Parade in Bradford, West Yorkshire.
 The match was Bradford City vs. Southend United in Football League Two.

 Valley Parade, also known as the Coral Windows Stadium, is located in the city centre of Bradford.
 There are two railway stations within a mile or so of the ground, Bradford Forster Square and Bradford Interchange, which means that transport links to the venue are good.
 The ground has been home to the club since 1903 although they were absent from the venue between May 1985 and December 1986 after rebuilding was required in the wake of a disastrous fire which claimed the lives of 56 fans.
 Valley Parade itself pre-dates the football club by 17 years as it was originally built in 1886 to house rugby league team Manningham RFC.